skyss0fly-pm-pl/EssentialsX-PM/README.md

 Please refer to the official EssentialsX documentation for a complete list of commands and their usage.

+## Modules
+This plugin comoes with a built in spawn module
+This plugin also comes with a built in basic economy

 ## Contributing

 Contributions to the EssentialsX Port for PocketMine-MP are welcome!
 If you have any bug reports, feature requests, or code improvements, feel free to open an issue or submit a pull request on the project's GitHub repository.